Attractions featured in The Apprentice

 The Ffestiniog Railway heads towards Blaenau Ffestiniog, clinging to the mountainside above the Dwyryd river before heading into the mountains.
 The railway was originally built to carry slate to the coast.
 These slate mines are now home to several adventure activities, including Zip World Llechwedd, Antur Stiniog and Go Below Xtreme.

 Caernarfon is the Welsh Highland Railway's northern terminus.
-Powerful Garratt locomotives haul the trains as they snake their way through narrow mountain passes, skirting the base of Yr Wyddfa (Snowdon), then heading towards the coast terminating right opposite mighty Caernarfon Castle.
+Powerful Garratt locomotives haul the trains as they snake their way through narrow mountain passes, skirting the base of Yr Wyddfa (Snowdon), then heading towards the coast terminating right opposite mighty Castell Caernarfon (Caernarfon Castle).

 Ffestiniog Railway train coming into Harbour Station.